aragon/dao-templates/helpers/test-token-deployer/readme.md

 # Tokens template

+**Note**: the contracts in this package are unmaintained and should not be used for real token deployments!

-Used for creating test tokens in test networks.
+Used for creating test tokens in test networks (testnet Aragon organizations are still using these fake tokens).

 A Factory can mint unlimited tokens of any of its created tokens.